pierreabreup/growth-tribe-dynamic-tree-api/README.md

 This project is a API for tree manipulation from https://random-tree.herokuapp.com/.
 This project is made on Rails 5 + Sidekiq

+# What is the project for?

+The project was made to help computer programmers who are applying for positions in companies, during the interview process.
+However, I strongly recommend that you DO NOT COPY THIS WHOLE PROJECT, but try to use it as reference for your solution.
+I suggest it to you because it is important to show your recruiter how you solve problems in a smart way without doing "copy and paste".

 # How to use it?

 ### With docker